 These findings extend even to extreme forms of violence.
 First, using the DHS, I categorize all domestic violence questions into either physical or psychological violence, and find comparable effects focusing only on physical violence.
-Second, I use nationally representative crime data available from 2013 to 2017 in order to measure the number of female homicides in each province-year.
-I find that female labor productivity reduces the number of female homicides perpetrated by a long-term partner or ex-long-term partner; this type of murder, termed "femicide", is almost always the culmination of years of domestic violence and abuse (Hill, 2020).
-Consistent with the proposed mechanism, I also show that female labor productivity has no effect on other types of female homicide or male homicide, suggesting the results are not driven by decreases in overall crime levels in districts with higher female labor productivity.
+Second, using nationally representative crime data available from 2013 to 2017, I find that female labor productivity reduces the number of female homicides perpetrated by a long-term partner or ex-long-term partner.
+This type of murder, termed femicide, is the most serious manifestation of domestic violence.
+Female labor productivity has no effect on other types of female homicide or male homicide, suggesting the results are not driven by decreases in overall crime levels in districts with higher female labor productivity.

-A range of robustness and inference tests support the main findings.
-There is no evidence of pre-existing trends in the relationship between female labor productivity and domestic violence, consistent with a causal interpretation of the results.
-I also document that the results are robust to the inclusion of a broad set of controls, including the age and education of both the woman and her partner, trends in the geographic location of the district, interviewer and ethnicity fixed effects, and a range of household characteristics and proxies for household income.
-The estimated relationship between female labor productivity and domestic violence remains similar across specifications.
-The results are also qualitatively similar if the dependent variable is the district-level average proportion of women who are domestic violence victims, instead of a binary variable at the individual level, to match the district-level measure of gender-specific labor productivity.
+A range of additional results support the main finding.
+There is no evidence of preexisting trends in the relationship between female labor productivity and domestic violence, consistent with a causal interpretation of the results.
+The results are robust to the inclusion of a broad set of controls, including the age and education of both the woman and her partner, trends in the geographic location of the district, interviewer and ethnicity fixed effects, and a range of household characteristics and proxies for household income.
 To further support the validity of the main finding and rule out the possibility that the baseline result is operating through any channel that is not specific to women's wages or employment, I also construct 1000 placebo female labor productivity shifters using randomly selected combinations of large Peruvian export crops.
 I then repeat the main regression specification, using each placebo measure of female labor productivity as the dependent variable, and plot the distribution of the coefficients.
-I find that the effect of the measure constructed using the female-specific crops on domestic violence is in the far left tail of the distribution.
-This result suggests that the main estimates are driven by changes in local economic opportunities that are specific to women.
+The effect of the shock constructed using the female-specific crops is in the far left tail of the distribution, consistent with the estimates being driven by changes in economic opportunities that are specific to women.